BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ### Magic Hash Attacks

-A special case of type juggling involves "**magic hashes**", which is hash values that look like scientific notation.
+A special case of type juggling involves "**magic hashes**", which is hash values that are interpreted as scientific notation.

 **What is a scientific notation?**